jwmatthys/latido/README.md

-# latido-processing
-Latido, the Sight Singing game
+# Latido, the Sight Singing game

 Imagine if Aural Skills was a game.
 You are given a melody, you sing it into the microphone on your computer or mobile device, and you are rated 1-5 stars.
 Perform well and you level up to harder melodies and rhythms.